mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 #### 55:55

-In [*Shōbōgenzō*] *Zuimonki* and also *Diamond Sutra*, Dogen Zenji mentions very strongly the practice of egolessness.
+In [*Shōbōgenzō*] *Zuimonki* and also *Diamond Sutra*, Dōgen Zenji mentions very strongly the practice of egolessness.
 Very often, here and there.
 If you read the *Record of Things Heard*, he constantly recommends us to practice egolessness.

 It’s not the negative, pessimistic way, okay?
 That’s why I explain like this.
 You should accept it in this way.